 Process the entire node in SX recursively.
 With each node, generate a chain relevant to that node.

-Picture 2 – the HTA chain generator.

 On the other hand, “generate left chain” process resemble to the tree processing with root as X. When the node Y is processed, the generated chain is the path from Y to X on the tree.
+(Figure 3)

-Pictures 3 – The instance example for generate left chain.
+Figure 3 – The instance example for generate left chain.

 Generate right chain: same method as the “generate left chain”, only differ from the dimension.